thoughtspot/thoughtspot.github.io/_end-user/pinboards/download-pinboard-pdf.md

 {: id="pdf-pinboard"}
 ## Download PDF as Pinboard

 The Pinboard mode produces a PDF file that looks very similar to the Pinboard inside ThoughtSpot.
-The highlights and instant insights appear at the top, and the rest of the Pinboard is on a rectangular grid, with natural page breaks.
+The highlights and instant insights <span class="label label-beta">De-support 7.1</span> appear at the top, and the rest of the Pinboard is on a rectangular grid, with natural page breaks.

+{% include deprecation.html content="This feature is now deprecated.
+You may not use it starting with release 7.1.
+For details, see Deprecation Announcements." %}

 {% include note.html content="Instant Insights are turned off by default.
 They do not appear on pinboards, or elsewhere in the application, unless your administrator turns on the feature." %}